wxcctechsummit/wxcclabguides/LTRCCT-3001/7_CCAI_Advanced.md

       - If not, click on training and find where the planned flow deviated, in this case it would be `yes`.
       - Scroll down to where you see that you are giving symtoms and select the correct intent `Knowledge.Covid.Covid FAQ.What should I do if - yes - custom`.
       - Now test again.

+## Testing using your website.
+  - Go to your Glitch website and launch the chat
+  - Run the same tests as above.

+## Adding Fulfillment
+  - In Dialogflow, click on Fulfillment
+    - Enable Webhook
+    - Enter your `requestcatcher.com` url
+    - Go to your `Knowledge.Covid.Covid FAQ.What should I do if  - yes - custom` intent and toggle `Enable webhook call for this intent`
+    - Click Save